MohsenKoohi/LaganLighter/README.md

 ## Requirements
 The `libnuma`, `openmp`, and `papi` are required.
+For using Poplar, a JDK version greater than 15 is required.

 ## Compiling and Executing Code
  - Set the path to `gcc` compiler folder in Line 1 of the `Makefile`.